owncloud/QA/Server/Test_Plan_OCIS_Smoke_Test.md

 - [ ] can see version history

 Admin:
-- [ ] change share "folder_to_share" from role "editor" to "editor without versions" (marie can not see version history)
+- [ ] change share "folder_to_share" from role "Can edit with trashbin, versions and show invitees" to "Can edit" (marie can not see version history)
-- [ ] change share "folder_to_share" from role "editor" to "viewer" (marie cannot rename/move/delete files in folder and cannot create new document in the folder)
+- [ ] change share "folder_to_share" from role "Can edit" to "Can view" (marie cannot rename/move/delete files in folder and cannot create new document in the folder)

 Admin:
 - [ ] delete folder "folder_to_share" (removed from shared with me, removed from Marie)